 Temporary Structure: No structure of a temporary character will be permitted to remain on any Lot or Condominium without the written approval of the DRC.

 Sanitary Facilities: Portable toilets or similar temporary toilet facilities shall be screened from view from Master Association Property and located only on the Lot or Condominium itself, set back three (3) feet from a front sidewalk and five (5) feet from the side yard property line, or in another location designated by the DRC.
 Portable toilets shall be kept in a safe and sanitary condition.
+Portable toilets shall have the door facing the house and screened with potted plants or trellis with faux vines along the street.

 Debris Removal: Property shall be cleaned at least once a day during construction.
 Debris must be removed from the site or placed in a debris bin.
 Owner and their contractors must comply with the Best Management Practices referenced in the Master Declaration.